Facebook Ads Insights Tool

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Public Safety in India compared to the global benchmark.

-Understanding Facebook Ads CPC benchmarks for the Public Safety industry in India—set against the global CPC trends detailed here—helps teams interpret country-specific ad costs and situate performance within broader industry ad performance patterns.
-While this report centers on CPC trends, it complements ongoing CPM analysis and CTR performance benchmarking for Public Safety advertisers in India.
+Understanding Facebook Ads CPC benchmarks for the Public Safety industry in India—framed against global CPC trends, volatility, and seasonal rhythms—helps situate country-specific ad costs within broader industry ad performance.
+This CPC analysis offers a directional reference point for Public Safety advertisers in India relative to global Facebook Ads benchmarks.

 Insights & analysis of Facebook advertising costs